can someone please tell me what public holiday it is today in Singapore? as far as my knowledge goes, the next public holiday is in May - vesak day?

 she sees 3 people (no idea how David starting getting involved) standing in the bathroom, with dirty water and dirt swirling around their feet.

-the first time it happened, 3 of us were in amsterdam, and david tackled the problem alone...
-2nd time- jiams and deb were in berlin, and david and carol did the plunging... now, the 4 singaporeans were in closer
+the bathroom was clogged. again. for the 3rd time. except that this time, it was worse. the first time it happened, 3 of us were in amsterdam, and david tackled the problem alone...
+2nd time- jiams and deb were in berlin, and david and carol did the plunging... now, the 4 singaporeans were in closer proximity than ever, and for the next 1.5 hours, they alternated between inserting that 4.5m long plumbing snake into the drain, and plunging with all their might. it was a tedious process.

 an example of the plunging:

-the plunger (david in this case): everyone, take your positions... debbie goes into the shower cubicle to stand over the trap, which we covered with plastic bags; jiamin goes under the sink to seal off another opening there; and carol covers the sink hole - all in the name of increasing the pressure. and then he proceeds to plunge 100 times at a go.
+the plunger (david in this case): everyone, take your positions...debbie goes into the shower cubicle to stand over the trap, which we covered with plastic bags; jiamin goes under the sink to seal off another opening there; and carol covers the sink hole - all in the name of increasing the pressure. and then he proceeds to plunge 100 times at a go.

 all to no avail.